Our CCTV Drain Survey's found tree root damage in historic home in Weybridge

 What we did

-An engineer was called out to Elizabeth’s home and conducted an initial assessment.
-This allowed us to identify the manhole and any problem areas.
-As the pipes were fairly large, 225mm, we could set the camera on a crawler that allows our engineers to wheel the camera through the pipes via a remote control.
+An engineer came to Elizabeth’s house and carried out a preliminary examination.
+This helped us locate the manhole and any problem areas.
+Because the pipes had a standard size of 225mm, we were able to set up the camera on a crawler.
+This allows our engineers to wheel the camera.

 Findings